nachiketnasa/blog/_posts/2024-09-16-msc_cs_resources.md

 “Young man, in mathematics you don't understand things.
 You just get used to them.”
 ― John von Neumann

-I guess you can say the same for this subject.
+I guess you can say the same for some topics in this subject.

 ### Software tools
 I have no suggestions for the time being.
 It's a new subject introduced for 2024 batch, and the syllabus seems interesting.